ZerothAngel/zPermissions/doc/faq.md

     This disables the reflection-based bulk setting of permissions that zPermissions normally does.
 This optimization is about the only API-breaking thing zPermissions does... but it is almost necessary on CraftBukkit servers.
 Disabling it on CraftBukkit servers means updating a player's permissions takes 10-15 times longer due to CraftBukkit recalculating permissions *after every single permission is set*.
 On my hardware, that means going from <1ms to 150ms or more.
 That's way more than a single Minecraft tick.
 I have no idea whether this would affect MCPC+ the same, but just be aware.

+*   **Why another permissions plugin?**

+    Well, I don't actually get this question much anymore.
+But in short:

+    1. None of the current plugins *at the time* met my needs.
+PermissionsBukkit had buggy multi-world support and the developer did not seem very responsive. bPermissions did not have group inheritance and changed its file format at least twice while I used it (without providing an auto-upgrade path).
+Lastly, I did not want to touch anything that still clung to the old "Permissions 2" system.
+    2. I wanted region-specific permissions.
+    3. The first plugin I developed ([Excursion](http://dev.bukkit.org/server-mods/excursion/)) was relatively simple.
+I wanted a bit more practice with the Bukkit API, so I coded zPermissions from scratch.
+    4. It was the primary testbed and driver for development for my [personal plugin library](https://github.com/ZerothAngel/ToHPluginUtils).

 *   **What does the `opaque-inheritance` option do?**

     When `opaque-inheritance` is true (the default from version 0.9 - 0.9.19), each assigned group is fully resolved before moving on to the next.
 This means *the ancestor groups* of higher-weight assigned groups take precedence over lower-weight groups.